 - Plan your meals around what you have versus buying new ingredients all the time.

 - Substitute expensive ingredients for more affordable ones.
 A good example is using powdered milk instead of fresh milk in recipes.
 You won’t even notice the difference in flavor, but you’ll save money!

 - Learn recipe substitution so you can adapt recipes to what you have, or substitute less expensive ingredients.

 - Plan to make less expensive recipes.

-- Make a shopping list and stick to it!
+- Make a grocery list and stick to it!
 The shopping list should include the ingredients you need for your meal plan.
 Check out these grocery lists for inspiration: